Listen to an audio explanation of the diagram

 Back in 2006, I gave a two-hour introductory seminar on cognitive styles to some friends in Jerusalem.
 I have posted this seminar in two parts to YouTube.
 Unfortunately, you cannot read the overhead slides on the video, but the quality of the recording is OK.
 This is not an academic seminar but was given to a religious lay audience at Christ Church Anglican church, which happens to be the oldest Protestant church in the Middle East.

 For those who are interested in the history of this cognitive model, you can see what the mentalsymmetry website looked like back in 2002 as well as the level of understanding at that time.
 The earliest version of that website dates back to 2001.
 All the material on the current website was written by myself.
 The earlier versions contain a combination of material written by myself and my brother Lane Friesen.
 The 2001 version contains about 800 pages of hyperlinked descriptions of the seven cognitive styles backed up by quotes from 150 historical biographies, all written by Lane Friesen, which can be accessed the most easily here.
 Most of that descriptive and biographical material is not on the current website.
-When reading this earlier material please be aware that some of the neurological conclusions have been updated.
+When reading that earlier material please be aware that far more is now known about the brain.
+An in-depth discussion of the latest neurology can be found in Natural Cognitive Theology.
 However, the biographical quotes provide extensive qualitative evidence for the system of cognitive styles upon which mental symmetry is based, and the descriptions are still quite accurate, though they do portray the typical expression of each cognitive style and do not describe all the variations that result from culture and personal development.

 I have been working on the theory of mental symmetry for almost thirty years.
 While my first two books have been hosted on another website for several years (the second book is still available at Book 2), I decided in the summer of 2010 that it was time to put together a website of my own on the subject.
-This website now contains over 1700 pages of information.
+This website currently contains almost 2000 pages of information.

 The theory of mental symmetry began life as a system of cognitive styles—a way of dividing people up into seven different categories.
 You will find a lot of information about personality types at www.cognitivestyles.com, along with a personality test which started out several decades ago as the project for my Master’s Degree but has since been massively rewritten and expanded.
 Lane Friesen is my older brother, he did the initial work on cognitive styles, and we did a lot of research together, though he no longer uses the diagram of mental symmetry.